-1 Discontinued operations represent the results of the US life and related internal asset management businesses (US Life) until the date of disposal (2 October 2013) and in 2011 also includes the results of Delta Lloyd up to 6 May 2011.
+Discontinued operations represent the results of the US life and related internal asset management businesses (US Life) until the date of disposal (2 October 2013).
 For further details see note 4.

-2 Following the adoption of the revised IAS 19 'Employee benefits' the Group has retrospectively applied the changes to the comparative periods in these financial statements.
-This has led to an increase in profit before tax for continuing operations of £150 million for 2012, and an increase in profit before tax for continuing operations of £97 million for 2011, with a corresponding decrease in other comprehensive income.
-For further detail of the impact of the restatement please see note 1.
+Following the adoption of the revised IAS 19 'Employee benefits' the Group has retrospectively applied the changes to the comparative period in these financial statements.
+This has led to an increase in profit before tax of £150 million for 2012 with a corresponding decrease in other comprehensive income.
+For further details of the impact of the restatement please see note 1.